alexzilligmm/Time-series-forecasting/README.md

 2️⃣ The second model is a fairly simple **transformer that makes use of AdaLN-Zero and specialised attentions**: contract wise attention, county wise attention and time wise attention.

-3️⃣ The third option "mixes" the previous: it emplyos a codebook cor categorical data, a **transformer encoder with relative attention layers and a non-autoregressive LSTM decoder.**
+3️⃣ The third option "mixes" the previous: it employs a codebook for categorical data, a **transformer encoder with relative attention layers and a non-autoregressive LSTM decoder.**

 ### 📚 Resources